AnTulcha/Celbridge/Docs/CelbridgeWebUtils.md

 # Monaco Editor

 This notes covers some of the rabbit holes I had to go down to get the Monaco code editor to work in Celbridge.
-I initially go this to work via an embedded Blazor Webassembly App using Blazor Monaco, then
-I simplified it to just use the Monaca javascript library directly.
+I initially got this to work via an embedded Blazor Webassembly App using Blazor Monaco, then I simplified it to just use the Monaca javascript library directly.

-## Blazor Monaco
+# Blazor Monaco

 `Monaco` is the same web-based code editor used in VS Code.
 It's integrated into Celbridge via a Blazor Webassembly web app.